SunlayGGX/Storm/README.md

 #### - Archive (facultative)
 - **enabled (boolean, facultative)**: If true, we’ll try to empacket the recording in a new folder when the application finishes recording.
 Default is false.
 Records will be archived inside "$[StormArchive]/Records" folder.
+- **strictVersionning (boolean, facultative)**: If true, we'll enable strictness in the record versionning parsing.
+Vor example, if false, the versionning parser for an archive named "yy_v12x" would returns 12, then the next archive would be incremented and will return 13.
+If true, then v12x won't be recognized and therefore, it will be ignored.
+The next Archive would be "yy_v12".
+Default is true.

 #### Network (facultative)